 My remarks will mostly focus on the reasons consultant posts cannot be filled.
 Ms Clyne pointedly observed that these are not new reasons.
 They have been known and pointed out for many years.
 One of the greatest deficits is around listening.
 Some people will not listen, particularly to craft representatives.
 Too often, the offering from the employers' side is a one-size-fits-all, take it or leave it approach.
 If the employers' side were to listen carefully and implement what well-meaning and informed professionals from all of the groups represented here today were saying, we would not be in the current position.

 As all present are aware, there is a severe shortage of hospital consultants.
 As Ms Clyne stated, there are 500 unfulfilled posts.
-Government reports itself have outlined an additional 2.000 posts are needed.
+Government reports have outlined an additional 2,000 posts are needed.
 The result of that shortage is very damaging for patients.
 Waiting lists for hospital care have ballooned in recent years, particularly since the 2012 decision.
 I entirely agree with Ms Clyne that that decision was politically motivated and exceptionally damaging.
 If the committee wishes to know why there are not enough consultants, it is as a result of policy decisions that were not evidence based or done in a collaborative way but, rather, imposed unilaterally.
 The decisions were foolish, absolutely counter-productive and costly.
 On every level, it was a gross error.
-What worries me is that the errors and political thinking that led to that decision persists and we will probably not fix the problem unless we change the culture and thinking around how we fill those vacancies.
+What worries me is that the errors and political thinking that led to that decision persist and we will probably not fix the problem unless we change the culture and thinking around how we fill those vacancies.

 The number of outpatients waiting more than 12 months is a record 250,000.
 There are 1 million people waiting for care in the public health service, including approximately 840,000 on lists and 190,000 waiting for diagnostics such as CTs and MRIs.
 More than 17,000 people are waiting more than a year for inpatient or day cases, compared with 131 awaiting such treatment in 2012 when the decisions to which I referred were made.